 We also sponsor the annual Christmas Bird Count, which has been going on in Jackson Hole since 1970.

-We offer help in identifying birds and information about how to keep birds healthy at feeders and thriving in the wild.
+This website offers information about how to keep birds healthy at feeders and thriving in the wild.
 We actively engage with our conservation partners and encourage people to support their efforts.

 We are an informal group, led and organized by volunteers.